 - Think about what you want your brand to represent–is there a certain feeling, mood, or experience, or other brand that you aspire to be like?

 - Plan some ways to consistently execute the vision.
-Below are some tips to help you along the way.

 One word that should sum up how to elevate your brand regardless of the message: Professionalism.